fusefactory/ofxFastParticleSystem/README.md

 particles.addUpdateShader("shaders/updateParticlesCircle", CIRCLE);
 ```

-#### 3) Retrive update shader
+#### 3) Retrieve update shader

-On the update methed retrive the update shader you want use.
-If you don't specify the *shaderKey*, default update shader is used:
+On the update method retrieve the update shader you want to use.
+If you don't specify the *shaderKey*, the default update shader is used:

 ```c++
 ofShader &shader = particles.getUpdateShader(CIRCLE);